IMAGINARY/hilbert-gallery-viewer/README.md

 - `duration` (default: depends on the transition): Duration of the transition in seconds.

-The previous media will be removed after `delay + duration` seconds, i.e. the audio of the previously displayed video will continue playing for this amount of time.
+The previous media will be removed after it has been transitioned out, i.e. the transition determines when the actual removal happens.

 ###### The `none` transition